EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

 ---

-### ☞ Extending Virtual Age Models via Dynamic Covariate Acceleration for Biomedical Applications
+### ☞ Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates

 Traditional virtual age models assume covariates influence only baseline hazard of initial failure times, ignoring their effect on the virtual age reflecting post-intervention condition.